-UNHCR works with authorities and partners to promote legal and physical protection for refugees, helping them to reach safety, identifying those in need of support - like women at risk, children separated from their parents or other family members, persons with disabilities, and older people without support - and caring for mental wellbeing through psychosocial services.
+UNHCR works with authorities and partners to promote legal and physical protection for refugees, helping them to reach safety, identifying those in need of support - like women at risk, children separated from their parents or other family members, persons with disabilities, and older people without support.

 UNHCR staff and partners in Poland speak with refugees in person, via phone and online to find out what kind of support they need and use these findings to shape their operational response.
 This protection monitoring and mapping the needs of people forced to flee is an essential activity to understand their ever-changing situation during an emergency and enables UNHCR to allocate aid where it is needed most, as well as engage host communities, authorities and partners more effectively by advising them about the refugee needs.
-In urgent cases, we intervene immediately to provide life-saving assistance and counselling.

-UNHCR leads the overarching refugee coordination structure in Poland, including the Protection Sector, the Child Protection and Gender-Based Violence subsectors, the Accountability to Affected Populations working group, and the Mental Health and Psychosocial Support Technical working group.
+UNHCR leads the overarching refugee coordination structure in Poland, including the Protection Sector, the Child Protection and Gender-Based Violence subsectors, the Accountability to Affected Populations working group, and the Mental Health and Psychosocial Support Technical working group and PSEA (Protection from Sexual Exploitation and Abuse) network.
 Its protection presence is mainstreamed across other sectors and working groups, including on cash, trafficking, third country nationals, education, health.